lnemsick-simp/pupmod-simp-libkv/Design.md

   * instantiates plugins when needed
   * persists plugins through the lifetime of the catalog compile

-    * Most for efficient for plugins that maintain a connection with a key/value service.
+    * Most efficient for plugins that maintain connections with a key/value service.

   * selects and uses the appropriate plugin for each libkv Puppet function call